-() the class/activity advisor

-- () the building principal

-- () the Superintendent

-- () school officials

-[] OPTION #2 [Select if the Board intends to permit advertising in some or all school-sponsored student media that are designated to be limited-purpose public forums, and the students involved in the specific publications/productions will be responsible for accepting or rejecting the advertisements.]

-Advertising is permitted in

-() all school-sponsored student media that have been designated as limited-public forums.

-() the following school-sponsored student media that have been designated as limited-purpose public forums: [identify publications/productions]

-Any advertisements must be consistent with Policy 9700.01 ( ) and AG 9700B.

-The students in the class(es)/activity(ies) associated with

-- () all school-sponsored student media that have been designated as limited-purpose public forums - () the above-listed student media will determine whether to include advertisements in the publications/productions.
-Acceptance or rejection of specific advertisements is within the control of the publication/production staff, which may accept those for activities, products, or services that are illegal for students and/or that violate State or Federal law.

-[] The publication/production staff is encouraged to consider the age appropriateness of the ads they select.

-[] OPTION #3 [Select if the Board intends to prohibit advertisements in all student publications/productions.]
+[1 OPTION #2 [Calast if the Pearly intends to normit advertising in some or all school groups and student media that [] OPTION #2 [Select if the Board intends to permit advertising in some or all school-sponsored student media that are designated to be limited-purpose public forums, and the students involved in the specific publications/productions will be responsible for accepting or rejecting the advertisements.]
+Advertising is permitted in () all school-sponsored student media that have been designated as limited-public forums. () the following school-sponsored student media that have been designated as limited-purpose public forums: [identify publications/productions] A В C Any advertisements must be consistent with Policy 9700.01 () and AG 9700B.
+The students in the class(es)/activity(ies) associated with () all school-sponsored student media that have been designated as limited-purpose public forums () the above-listed student media will determine whether to include advertisements in the publications/productions.
+Acceptance or rejection of specific advertisements is within the control of the publication/production staff, which may accept those for activities, products, or services that are illegal for students and/or that violate State or Federal law. [] The publication/production staff is encouraged to consider the age appropriateness of the ads they select. [] OPTION #3 [Select if the Board intends to prohibit advertisements in all student publications/productions.]
 Advertising is not permitted in school-sponsored student media.

-[END OF OPTIONS RE: ADVERTISING]

-General Prohibitions

-Regardless of their status as non-public or limited-purpose public forums, the Board prohibits publications, productions, and advertisements that:
+[END OF OPTIONS RE: ADVERTISING] General Prohibitions Regardless of their status as non-public or limited-purpose public forums, the Board prohibits publications, productions, and advertisements that: